xR4YM0ND/Aged/Known_Bugs.md

 - Fast Oxidization (with lava & water - should be 4x of the vanilla 1 block 3 space 1 block speed)
 - **[Idea]** TNT Tennis (2023 April Fools update)
 - Shield Cooldown compatible with the mod Guarding ? - Needs testing
+- waterbottles can be emptyed underwater (no block facing) -> Purified Water Bottle empty when right click in water instead of consume

 ### Another World
 - Disable Nether Portal creation (diable flint/steel on portal frame, disable creation (from nether to another:world))